lagtv/lagtv/README.md

 Current Release
 ---------------

-The current release being worked on is: [1.0.1](https://github.com/andypike/lagtv/issues?milestone=8&page=1&state=open)
+The next release is in planning.

 Process
 -------